-Name SgxRegistrationServerRequest

-GUID 304e0796-d515-4698-ac 6e-e76cb1a71c28

-Size N/A

-Attributes Read-Only

-Description This variable is created Contains several self-st Boot Scenario l by BIOS when SgxRe gned data structures Contents gistrationSta based on boo Size atus.SgxRe ot scenario Type egistrationComplete is 0. o.
-Description

-Version 2 LE Intege 2 - When content is PLATFORM_MANIFST 1 or 2 - When content is ADD_REQUEST
+Name SgxRegistrationServer SgxRegistrationServerRequest GUID 304e0796-d515-4698-ac :6e-e76cb1a71c28 Size N/A Attributes Read-Only Description This variable is created by BIOS when SgxRegistrationStatus.SgxRegistrationComplete is 0.Contains several self-signed data structures based on boot scenario.Boot ScenarioContentsSizeTypeDescription Version 2 LE Intege 2 - When content is rPLATFORM_MANIFST 1 or 2 - When content is ADD_REQUEST

-Size 2 LE Integer Size in bytes of data below (after trimming) Initial Platform Establishment/TCB Recovery PLATFORM_MANIFEST Variable (PM Header size will always be untrimmed size) Mix Contains 2 PLATFORM_MANIFESTS.
-The first PLATFORM_MANIFEST is from the IPE flow and the second is for TCB Recovery (for the IPE boot flow, the TCB Recovery PLATFORM_MANIFEST will be all zeros and will be trimmed the same as the IPE PLATFORM_MANIFEST).
-Data Header: GUID: 178E874B-49E4-4AA5-99BB- 3057170925B4.
+Size LE Size in bytes of data below (after Integer trimming) Initial Platform Establishment/TO Recovery PLATFORM_MANIFEST Variable (PM Header size will always be untrimmed size) Mix Contains 2 PLATFORM_MANIFESTS The first PLATFORM_MANIFEST is from the IPE flow and the second is for TCB Recovery (for the IPE boot flow, the TCB Recovery PLATFORM_MANIFEST will be all zeros and will be trimmed the same as the IPE PLATFORM_MANIFEST).
+Data Header: GUID: 178E874B-49E4-4AA5-99BI 3057170925B4.
 Version: 1 Add package ADD_REQUEST 211 Mix Contains the ADD_REQUEST structure.
 Data Header: GUID: 696519ca-73c1-4785-a0f6- 4d289d37e995 Version: 1